-Blockchain/IoT integration accelerates, hits a 'sweet spot' for the two technologies
+Blockchain and IoT integration accelerates, hits a 'sweet spot'

 Earlier this year, FedEx touted a proof of concept involving "sensor-based logistics," using two types of IoT sensors about the size of a stick of gum.
 One acts as a geo-sensor, the other automatically transmits data to a blockchain ledger.

 Gartner is not alone in seeing a lot of activity related to IoT and blockchain.
-Last month, UK-based Juniper Research said in a report that the use of blockchain and IoT tracking technology will "revolutionize" the food industry, reducing food fraud by $131 billion in five years.
+Last month, UK-based Juniper Research said in a report that the use of blockchain and IoT tracking technology will "revolutionise" the food industry, reducing food fraud by $131 billion in five years.

 Currently, food-tracking systems rely on paper-based transactions to manually track goods throughout a supply chain, an inefficient system that allows records to be lost or unreconciled, according to Juniper analyst Morgane Kimmich.

 Additionally, paper-based records cannot be shared by all supply chain users, hindering visibility into the supply chain.

 Ironically, the marriage between sensors and blockchain is happening just as the distributed ledger technology (DLT) has sunk into the "Trough of Disillusionment" in the Gartner Hype Cycle; that's when interest in a technology wanes as pilots fail to deliver anticipated results.

 Tech providers either work out the kinks and improve the technology, or it ultimately falls short and dies out.

-Promising projects with IoT, however, will start pushing blockchain up the “Slope of Enlightenment,” according to Litan, where instances of how the technology can benefit the enterprise start to crystallize and become better understood.
+Promising projects with IoT, however, will start pushing blockchain up the “Slope of Enlightenment,” according to Litan, where instances of how the technology can benefit the enterprise start to crystallise and become better understood.

 “Blockchain networks have emerged as a promising innovation because of their ability to affirm the integrity of data shared among constituents in multiparty process collaboration,” Litan wrote.

 “IoT has emerged as a method for bridging the gap between resources (or “things”) and their associated business processes.
 Integrating IoT and blockchain supports trusted multiparty processes that bridge physical world things to business process computing environments.”

 The combination of IoT and enterprise blockchain technologies is still relatively new and faces a variety of technical and business challenges, Litan said.

 The relative volatility of blockchain implementations involving protocol changes could be a challenge for long-lived IoT devices.

 Some blockchain implementations struggle to scale to the transaction rates that can be generated by large numbers of connected things.